ariessalvador/ariessalvador/README.md

 I'm a 3rd-year Computer Science student at New Era University.
 I'm passionate about coding, technology, and learning.
 Here's a bit about me:

-- 🌱 I’m currently learning **Python, web development, and algorithms.**
+- 🌱 I’m currently learning **Python, web development, and maching learning algorithms.**

 - 📫 How to reach me: **ariessalvador@skiff.com**